Skip to Main Content

 Planning a Stay

-Rates at Les Maisons de Bricourt start from US$293 per night, with pricing beyond that entry point available on request.
+Rates at Les Maisons de Bricourt start from US$293 per night.
 For France's three-star country-house tier, this entry rate is competitive: comparable estate properties with equivalent dining credentials in Provence or Burgundy typically open at higher rates.
 Saint-Malo, the nearest major rail hub, sits 12 kilometers from the property, making it accessible by train from Paris via Rennes on the N137.
 By road, Rennes is approximately 70 kilometers to the south and Nantes approximately 205 kilometers.
 The nearest airports are Rennes (70 kilometers) and Nantes (205 kilometers).
 Guests arriving from Paris by air typically connect through Rennes rather than routing via Charles de Gaulle to Nantes.
 Booking at this level of Michelin recognition in a 13-room compound requires lead time; the dining program in particular will fill well ahead of peak Breton summer season.

 For context on what this property sits beside within France's premium regional hotel tier, readers planning a broader France itinerary can explore comparable addresses: Cheval Blanc Paris for urban three-star dining anchored to a grand hotel format, Royal Champagne Hotel & Spa in Champillon for a vineyard-estate country-house comparison, or Château Lafaurie-Peyraguey in Lieu-dit Peyraguey for an agricultural-estate model in a different region.
 For other properties in the broader coastal and regional French tier, Hotel Du Cap-Eden-Roc in Cap d'Antibes, La Réserve Ramatuelle, and Airelles Saint-Tropez Château de la Messardière represent the Mediterranean coastal equivalent.
 Our full Le Buot restaurants guide covers the broader dining context in this part of Brittany.